stllok/stllok/README.md

 I'm stllok - I'm a fullstack developer.
 I'm interested to build a automatic system.

-- 🔭 I’m currently working on osu! matchbot and tools for tournament staff
+- 🔭 I’m currently working on my side project with some mini commission
-- 🌱 I’m currently learning scala, anytype, machine learning
+- 🌱 I’m currently learning UI/UX design
 - 😄 Pronouns: still-lok, s-t-lok, s-t-l-l-o-k (???), or just call me **kelvin**
 - 📫 How to reach me (discord): lokson0204